“Everyone Is Not Your Customer”

-All of these bid modifiers serve to optimize everyday spend and increase your ad account’s ROI.
+All of these age and gender bid modifiers serve to optimize everyday spend and increase your ad account’s ROI.

 If the marketplace never changed, this would be an easy business and we could all be rock stars.

-Using age and gender targeting can help you achieve long-term success as you respond to changes in your data.
-Reviewing these changes regularly, even after your bid modifiers are in place, can help you fine-tune your strategy by identifying new audiences and opportunities.
+Using audience age groups and gender targeting can help you achieve long-term success as you respond to changes in your data.
+Reviewing these changes regularly, even after your bid modifiers are in place, can help you fine-tune your strategy by identifying new target audiences and opportunities.

 As trends change over time, there may be a new demographic open for prospecting.
 It’s hard to predict when you will have an upsurge in males aged 44-55 shopping for leather jackets, but if you pay attention to the data, you can capture a whole new demographic of paying customers.

-Defining a target audience is one of the first and most significant stages of building a successful business strategy.
+Defining a target audience or ICP is one of the first and most significant stages of building a successful business strategy.
 Don’t waste time playing the guessing game.
 Leave that to your competitors!